1bk/simple-airports-analysis/README.md

 ### Step 3.
 Analysis on Metabase
 > _**Optional Step!** Alternatively, the data can be viewed directly using the SQL client as mentioned in [Step 1.5](#step-1-initial-setup)._

-1) Install Metabase via Docker using the instructions below _([source](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html))_:
+1) Install Metabase via Docker using the instructions below _([source](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html))_, at the command line:
     ```bash
     $ docker run -d -p 3000:3000 --name metabase metabase/metabase
     ```
    > _Wait a little while as it takes time to initialise.
 You can use `docker logs -f metabase` to follow the rest of the initialization progress._

-2) Once initialised, visit the local Metabase portal at [http://localhost:3000/](http://localhost:3000/)
+2) Once initialised, visit the local Metabase portal at [http://localhost:3000/](http://localhost:3000/).

-3) You will be directed to `http://localhost:3000/setup`, click on `Let's get started`:
+3) You will be directed to `http://localhost:3000/setup`, click on `Let's get started`.
     ![setup-metabase-0](docs/img/setup-metabase-0.png)

-4) Fill in the details for your admin account:
+4) Fill in the details for your admin account.
     ![setup-metabase-1](docs/img/setup-metabase-1.png)

 5) **Important step** - Use the following database connection configuration to connect Metabase to our Postgres instance in Docker: